 This is another option that operates a lot like a stroller, but with wagon storage and seating.
 The Veer Cruiser has two seats and can hold up to 110 pounds.
 It is built more like a mountain bike than a wagon with large, airless tires and swivel-wheel steering, making it great for camping or moving along trails and rugged terrain.

-The veer cruiser is a popular wagon for many reasons, including its sturdy design that will maneuver easily over bumps and rocks.
+The Veer cruiser is a popular wagon for many reasons, including its sturdy design that will maneuver easily over bumps and rocks.
 It includes two seats, with two cup holders and one snack tray.
 You can pull the veer cruiser along behind you like a traditional wagon or lock it in place for easy pushing.
 This wagon is also compatible with infant car seats, but the adapter is sold separately.

 Features: